jdapoorv/titanic_dataset/README.md

 # titanic_dataset
-A machine learning model on titanic dataset
+A cool new machine learning model on titanic dataset